grnet/synnefo/docs/source/devguide.rst

 =========  ==================
 Operation  Description
 =========  ==================
-GET        Authentication.
-This is kept for compatibility with the OOS API
+GET        Authentication (for compatibility with the OOS API) or list allowed accounts
 =========  ==================

 GET